Determination of the spin and parity of all-charm tetraquarks: Angular analysis

 \section{Angular analysis}

 The objective of the analysis is to compare the angular distributions in the decay of \PX particles observed in the experiment with the predicted distributions for various $J^{PC}$ models and select the model that is consistent with the data.
 To prevent a potential bias, the observed distributions were hidden until all aspects of the analysis were finalized.
-The predicted distributions $\mathcal{P}_i(\theta_1, \theta_2, \Phi, m_{4\PGm})$ are precisely known for the muons originating from the decay, but these predictions are diluted by detector effects.
+The predicted distributions $\mathcal{P}_i(\theta_1, \theta_2, \Phi, m_{4\PGm})$ are precisely known for the muons originating from the decay, but the observed distributions are modified by detector effects.
 This is because the detection probabilities of the reconstructed muons depend on their momenta and directions, which have complex correlations with the angles.
 Additionally, the momenta and directions themselves are subject to uncertainties.
 To account for these effects and to accurately model the background, a comprehensive computer simulation of $\Pp\Pp$ collisions is performed using Monte Carlo (MC) techniques.
-The simulation proceeds in four stages and is validated through comparisons with experimental data in control regions.
+The simulation proceeds in four stages.

-In the first stage, the \textsc{JHUGen} program, version 7.5.7~\cite{Gao:2010qx,Bolognesi:2012mm}, originally designed to model variations in the Higgs boson's properties, is employed to simulate the process $\Pp\Pp\to \PX \to \PJGy\PJGy \to \PGmp\PGmm\PGmp\PGmm$.
+In the first stage, the \textsc{JHUGen} program, version 7.5.7~\cite{Gao:2010qx,Bolognesi:2012mm}, originally designed to model variations in the Higgs boson's properties, is employed to simulate the process $\Pp\Pp\to \PX \to \PJGy\,\PJGy \to \PGmp\PGmm\PGmp\PGmm$.
 Two models of \PX production are explored~\cite{Brambilla:2019esw, Nielsen:2018ytt,Nielsen:2018uyn,Ali:2019roi}: direct production through parton annihilation within protons, and fragmentation of a secondary gluon or quark generated in collisions.
 In the case of $J\ge1$, the first model can lead to a preferred spin polarization of \PX along the beam axis, while the second model may result in polarization along the direction of the \PX particle's motion. \textsc{JHUGen} enables the modelling of either polarization, or the simulation of an unpolarized state, through the application of event weights.
 Polarization variations are used to estimate uncertainties, with the unpolarized case assumed by default.